Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 ![Application preview](images/21.jpg)

 Pressing the delete button should be followed by a confirmation alert.
 If the user confirms the deletion, the review is deleted.
 Otherwise, the deletion is discarded.
 You can implement the confirmation using the [Alert](https://reactnative.dev/docs/alert) module.
+Note that calling the `Alert.alert` method won't open any window in Expo web preview.
+Use either Expo mobile app or an emulator to see the what the alert window looks like.

 Here is the confirmation alert that should pop out once the user presses the delete button:

 ![Application preview](images/22.jpg)